-Los Angeles’ AmazeVR raises more cash, heads to Incheon for first location based VR installation – TechCrunch
+Los Angeles’ AmazeVR raises more cash, heads to Incheon for first location-based VR installation – TechCrunch

 The company has inked partnerships with two of the last remaining immersive entertainment studios, Atlas V and Felix & Paul Studios.

 “Our mission, is that we believe in the consumer market,” says Earnest Lee, AmazeVR’s chief content officer.
-“We have seen the VR market is still fairly nascent and we’re moving forward with location based entertainment.
+“We have seen the VR market is still fairly nascent and we’re moving forward with location-based entertainment.
 This is a start to get into the location-based industry.”